fanff/wolfenscii/README.md

 #### To deploy in docker:

-This method allow you to deplay wolfenscii in a container and make it availlable via ssh.
+This method allow you to deploy wolfenscii in a container and make it availlable via ssh.

 * First build the image
 ```bash
 docker build -t wspim .
 ```

-* Then run the container
+* Then run the container and forward the ssh port
 ```bash
 docker run -d --name wsp -p 2222:22 wspim
 ```

-* Connect remotely
+* Connect remotely, password is "wolf"
 ```bash
 ssh -p 2222 wolf@yourhostname
 ```